GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 hooks.projectCreatedHook
 :	Filename for the project created hook.
 If not set, defaults to `project-created`.

+hooks.refOperateHook
+:	Filename for the ref operate hook.
+If not set, defaults to `ref-operate`.

 hooks.refUpdatedHook
 :	Filename for the ref updated hook.
 If not set, defaults to `ref-updated`.